DaanDeMeyer/reproc/README.md

 ### CMake developer options

-When working on process-lib developers can also enable the `PROCESS_LIB_RUN_CLANG_TIDY` option to run `clang-tidy` as part of the build.
+When working on reproc developers can also enable the `REPROC_RUN_CLANG_TIDY` option to run `clang-tidy` as part of the build.
 This requires `clang-tidy` to be in CMake's search path (PATH is included in CMake's search path).